c0mix/WirelessMayhem/README.md

 ```

 ### Deploy New Module
-if you wanto to build your custom module you simple need to put all your stuff and code inside a separte python file, import it into the laucher.py one and add an entry into the "loop-menu".
-As Example:
+If you want to create your custom module you simple need to put all your stuff and code into a separte python file, import it into the laucher.py one and add an entry into the "loop-menu".

-- Create example.py file and put it inside the Wireless Mayhem folder.
+- Create example.py file and put it into the Wireless Mayhem folder.
 - Import your module inside laucher.py adding the following line
 ```
   import example.py
 ```
-- Adding an entry inside the menù for calling your module:
+- Add an entry inside the menu for calling your module:
 ```
   elif input == '6':
     print G + '[INFO]' + W + ' Starting Fake Access Point'